evanshortiss/nodejs-container-builds-example/nodejs-ts-basic/README.md

 ### `npm run dev`

-To start the app in dev mode.\
+To start the app in dev mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`

-For production mode
+For production mode.

 ### `npm run test`

 Run the test cases.

+## Endpoints

+Swagger UI is exposed at the http://localhost:3000/documentation when `NODE_ENV` is set to `development` (default behaviour).

 ## Learn More